rackerlabs/docs-cloud-files/api-docs/getting-started/concepts.rst

 Authentication
 --------------

-The Rackspace Identity Guide describes how to authenticate against the Rackspace Identity service to receive Cloud Files connection parameters and an authentication token.
+The Identity Guide describes how to authenticate against the Identity service to receive Cloud Files connection parameters and an authentication token.
 The token must be passed to Cloud Files operations during the time that it is valid.